Every successful digital product whether it's Netflix, Amazon, or a fast-growing AI startup shares one common DNA: a scalable architecture.

 Availability Uptime > 99.9%

-Throughput Requests per Second (RPS) Should grow linearly
+Throughput Requests per Second (RPS) Linear growth

-Cost Efficiency Cost per Request Should remain stable
+Cost Efficiency Cost per Request Stable

 🧩 Best Practices Summary